stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/2-cicd-this-lab.md

 Synthetics Tests
 ---
 Most of the above automation is already configured in the lab, so you won't be distracted by the details.
-Instead, you will focus on integrating the browser test you created in the first part of this course into the staging step.
+Instead, you will focus on integrating a synthetic browser test into the staging step.

 First, you'll trigger the browser test by calling the Datadog API from the terminal.
-Once you are able to run this test manually to confirm that the staging and production deployments are regression-free, you will use the datadog-ci command line utility to automatically run the end-to-end test after each staging deployment.
-If the test fails on, the pipeline will halt and production will be unaffected.
+Once you are able to run this test manually to confirm that the staging and production deployments are regression-free, you will use the datadog-ci command line utility to automatically run the test after each staging deployment.
+If the test fails on staging, the pipeline will halt and production will not be affected.

 Click the **Continue** button below to start working with the discounts service CI/CD pipeline.